codeclimate/codeclimate-rubocop/config/contents/layout/first_argument_indentation.md

-This cop checks the indentation of the first argument in a method call.
+Checks the indentation of the first argument in a method call.
 Arguments after the first one are checked by `Layout/ArgumentAlignment`, not by this cop.